routegy/routegy-docs/app/docs/topic/touchpoints.md

 ---
-title: "Touchpoints | Topic"
+title: "Microapps | Topic"
-description: "What is a touchpoint?"
+description: "What is a microapp?"
 sidebar: false
 ---

-# Touchpoints
+# Microapps

-A touchpoint is the point where interactions occur within locations of a workspace.
+A microapp is the point where interactions occur within groups of a workspace.

-A touchpoint is linked to a [code](/topic/codes).
-This enables referencing a touchpoint by an opaque value (URL) that can be encoded into touchpoints like QR codes, NFC tags, API clients, etc.
+A microapp is linked to a [code](/topic/codes).
+This enables referencing a microapp by an opaque value (URL) that can be encoded into microapps like QR codes, NFC tags, API clients, etc.

-A touchpoint has `name` and `description` fields which define a "call to action", indicating to a person its purpose and what happens when they interact with it.
-Depending on the physical touchpoint used, the length of these values should be limited on a common sense basis.
+A microapp has `name` and `description` fields which define a "call to action", indicating to a person its purpose and what happens when they interact with it.
+Depending on the physical microapp used, the length of these values should be limited on a common sense basis.

-A touchpoint is linked to a [schema](/topic/schemas) which defines the user experience when interacting with it.
+A microapp is linked to a [schema](/topic/schemas) which defines the user experience when interacting with it.
 It can used to (optionally) prompt the user for additional information.

-A person interacting with a touchpoint will potentially create a [touch](/topic/touches).
-The touch contains information gathered from the person, constrained by the schema used.
+A person interacting with a microapp will potentially create a [event](/topic/events).
+The event contains information gathered from the person, constrained by the schema used.

 ### Examples